 Up on the dome it seemed that the phoenix

-once more was no longer alone.
+once more was no longer alone;

 accompanied this time by someone whose ethics

 the trio would never condone.

-from the fantasy his life had been.
+from the fantasy his existence had been.

-There were many who regretted this development because
+Many regretted this development because

 they felt that the cost was too high.